Angular Momentum Calculator

 Angular momentum, occasionally referred to as the moment of momentum or rotational momentum, is the momentum of an object around its axis.

-We know that the momentum of an object is referred to as mass in motion, which means that if a body or an object has some mass and it is in motion, that object is said to have momentum.
-In this manner, we can summarize angular momentum to be the rotational correspondent of linear momentum.
+We know that the momentum of an object is referred to as mass in motion, which means that if a body or an object has some mass and is in motion, that object is said to have momentum.
+In this manner, we can summarize angular momentum as the rotational correspondent of linear momentum.

 Similar to angular velocity, angular momentum has two distinct types:

 - The first one is spin angular momentum, which is defined as the angular momentum of an object around its center of mass coordinate; and

 - The second type is known as orbital angular momentum, which is the momentum of the center of mass about the origin.
 These two types sum up to give the total angular momentum of an object.

 We have an angular velocity calculator that may help you understand its significance.